CLFlix/KuroBot/README.md

 ### ?rank

 This command will show you the rank of the account where `osuUsername` has been filled in.
-The output looks like this:

 ```
 @kurookamitv Global Rank: #8440, Country Rank: #47